-17. Data Protection: All information that we may collect will be collected, used and held in accordance with the provisions of the Data Protection Act 1998.
+17. Data Protection: All information that we may collect will be collected, used and held in accordance with the provisions of the General Data Protection Regulation 2016.

 18. Third Party Rights: The Contract is between you and us.
 It is not intended to benefit any other person or third party in any way and no such person or party will be entitled to enforce any provision of these Terms and Conditions pursuant to the Contracts (Rights of Third Parties) Act 1999.

 19. Entire Agreement